 - To remove a sale item, click the Remove button.
-Note that when a tender sale item is removed, all associated tenders are also removed. - While a sale item can be added only by an agent, it can be edited or removed by both an agent and a company user.
+Note that when a tender sale item is removed, all associated tenders are also removed. - While a sale item can be added only by an agent, it can be edited or removed by that agent or by the company user.